UN Country Team

 Maria Jose studied Law in Spain and holds a Master in European Studies from Pontificia University of Salamanca, a Master of International Relations from Free University of Brussels, and a Master of International Humanitarian and Human Rights Law (LLM) from Essex University.

-Johannes Wedenig is the Representative for United Nations Children’s Fund (UNICEF) for Malawi.
-He started his mission in Malawi in June 2016.
+Rudolf Schwenk is the UNICEF Representative for Malawi.
+He started his mission in August 2019.

 Ms. Clara Anyangwe, UN Women Representative